-The next Master Composter training is scheduled for March 21-23, 2013.
+The next Master Composter training is scheduled for Saturday, April 11, 2015.
 The training – which includes both classroom and "hands-on" instruction – will take place at city facilities and the Kirby Creek Nature Center’s Exhibition Garden.
-You may reserve a place for the spring 2013 class by signing up online.

-The $25 Grand Prairie resident registration fee and $40 non-Grand Prairie resident registration fee includes a compost thermometer, the Rodale Book of Composting, excerpts from the Green Guide to YardCare booklet, and lunch.
+The $25 Grand Prairie resident registration fee and $40 non-Grand Prairie resident registration fee includes the Rodale Book of Composting and lunch.
+Checks must be made payable to the city of Grand Prairie.

 Grand Prairie is one of the few cities in the Dallas/Fort Worth metropolitan area that offers the course.
 Anyone interested in achieving a sustainable backyard lifestyle will benefit from composter training – whether they choose to certify or not.

 Certification as a City of Grand Prairie Master Composter requires classroom training and 40 hours of unpaid volunteer community service in the area of composting.
 A compost bin is provided after completing 20 hours at Kirby Creek Garden.